EUDAT-Training/B2SHARE-Training/README.md

 In practice, a record is equivalent to a deposition when solely trying to read a record through the service API.
 When creating new records, this has to be done using a deposition since it is created before any metadata or files are added.

-There is no difference between a `record` and a `deposit`, these words can be used interchangeably.
+There is no difference between a `record` and a `deposit`, these terms can be used interchangeably.

 ### Submodules